commune-ai/commune/commune/vali/vali.md

     },
     'vote': {
         'num_uids': 109, # number of uids votedf or
-        'staleness': 84, # staleness of the votes (needs to be within tempo of subnet if you want to get results) 'key': '5H1T1YFxw6CThLbfQttmcdokaVWfgfCS79rtcjFqF2HWbvtP', # key used to vote (the validator key) 'network': 'subspace' # the voting network
+        'staleness': 84, # staleness of the votes in blocks 'key': '5H1T1YFxw6CThLbfQttmcdokaVWfgfCS79rtcjFqF2HWbvtP', # key used to vote (the validator key) 'network': 'subspace' # the voting network
     }